-To record the heart’s electrical impulses, the left and top right corners of the watch face should be held for the test’s duration.
+To record the heart’s electrical impulses, the watch face’s left and top right corners should be held for the test’s duration.
 Being in stainless steel, the bezel of the watch will let electricity flow.
 Don’t worry!
 It only takes 30 seconds.

-Atrial Fibrillations is not a death sentence.
+Atrial Fibrillations are not a death sentence.
 Drugs exist to treat them.
 As an example, Blood thinners are often the first drug to use.